 - A letter explaining you would like to cancel the deceased driver’s license

 - A notarized or certified copy of the death certificate

 It may surprise you to find out that even the deceased can be victims of identity theft.
 Commonly known as “ghosting,” scammers search for information about recently dead relatives in a number of ways, including:

 - Obituaries: Published death notices can be mined for home address, date of birth and names of spouses or children — all useful information when verifying identity or applying for credit.

 - Mail: Someone can find bank or mortgage information, tax-related documents and even part or all of a Social Security number in the mail.

 If the accounts are not properly closed and canceled for being fraudulent, the next of kin can be ultimately affected.
-John Yanchunis, head of Morgan & Morgan’s Class Action and Cybersecurity practices, representing For The People, explains, “A spouse of a deceased might be pursued for collection in those states where a spouse is liable for the care and necessities of a spouse.
+John Yanchunis, head of law firm Morgan & Morgan’s Class Action and Cybersecurity practices, explains, “A spouse of a deceased might be pursued for collection in those states where a spouse is liable for the care and necessities of a spouse.
 There would be, of course, a defense to any claim because the deceased spouse has been a victim of fraud, but a living spouse might go through a personal hell having to establish that their deceased spouse never took out the alleged loan and that, as a result, the surviving spouse is not responsible.”

 That is why it is so important to prevent identity theft in the first place by terminating accounts and IDs, even if they seem harmless.
 An experienced cyberthief or fraudster could do damage if they get hold of someone’s sensitive information.
 Canceling a deceased person’s driver’s license should be part of the vital process.
 According to the Virginia DMV, “This simple procedure [of canceling a driver’s license] removes the deceased’s name from DMV’s mailing list.
 By doing so, you can avoid future mailings and prevent others from possibly using the name for fraudulent purposes.”